vault27/Foundation/paloalto.md

 - Recurrance
 - Minutes past half an hour
 - Action: Download only/Download and install
-- Disable new apps
+- Disable new apps - you can first prepare policy updates for newly identified applications, then safely enable new applications that may be treated differently following the update.
+You can see all disabled applications in **Objects > Applications > Disabled Applications**
 - Threshold - hours - Content releases must be available on the Palo Alto Networks update server at least this amount of time before the firewall can retrieve the release and perform the Action you configured
 - New App ID Threshold - hours
 - Sync to peer
+- All these options may arrive via Panorama

 Action types:

 - Download
 - Install
-- Review policies
+- Review policies - shows policies from Security, QoS, PBF, SD-WAN with modified and new apps
-- Review apps
+- Review apps - shows new and modified apps
-- Release notes
+- Release notes - future changes + New apps + modified apps + modified decoders + new vulnerability signatures + modified vulnerability signatures + new file types
+- Revert - to previous version

 Best Practices for Content Updates 2 types: